aiczk/Unity-Procedural-terrain-generation/Readme.md

 gameObject.GetComponent<MeshCollider>().sharedMesh = mesh;
 ```

-The current version includes the four features listed above, and an easily extendable interface if it is missing.
+The current version includes the five features listed above, and an easily extendable interface if it is missing.

 ### Extension